melak/openvpn_radauth/README.md

 make WITH_SSL_IMPL=openssl
 ```

-for the OpenSSL version (default) or
+for the OpenSSL version or

 ```
 make WITH_SSL_IMPL=polarssl
 ```

 for the PolarSSL one.
+Not specifying an SSL implementation to use compiles a bundled RSA MD5
+library (also snatched from FreeBSD) and bars libradius from creating/verifying authentic
+RADIUS messages.
+This should not, in general, affect the operation of openvpn_radauth.

 Cross-compilation using the OpenWRT SDK is possible.
 You will likely have to tweak Makefile.rules.